jomartin-999/gemfireMcpServerDemo/README.md

 * `spring.ai.embedding.transformer.tokenizer.uri=classpath:onnx/tokenizer.json` — Path to the tokenizer file created earlier.
 * `spring.ai.embedding.transformer.onnx.modelOutputName=token_embeddings` — Output node name used for embeddings.
 * `docs.path=/Path/To/FinancialDocs` — Directory to load financial documents from.
 * `gemfire.region.docsMetadata=` - Region that will store the metatdata about each document stored in the GemFire Vector DB.

+### Configure GemFire Cluster Connection
+The example currently tries to connect to a GemFire cluster running at `localhost:10334`.
+If your cluster is running at a different location:

+1. Open `GemfireMcpServerDemoApplication.java`.
+2. Locate the `ClientCache` configuration `@Bean`.
+3. Update the locator host/port to match your environment.

 ###  Build the MCP Server